 mCommerce and eCommerce

 In case you’re still wondering how these two terms really differentiate from each other: don’t worry, everyone does.
-Turns out, some of the times they can be used interchangeably without much difference in meaning.
+Turns out, some of the time they can be used interchangeably without much difference in meaning.

 Fundamentally, however, they’re still different, with eCommerce means Internet Commerce—Commerce over the Internet.
 To put it in perspective, eCommerce is like a spectrum of means for commercial transactions over the Internet and mCommerce an (increasingly) large part of which.
 Oftentimes, these two terms overlap because of just how progressive the mCommerce scene has become.